slingr-stack/slingr-docs/content/en/getting-started/getting/first-steps/task-mananger/workflowview.md

 **`Pretty awesome, right?
 Our app is starting to look amazing! `**

 In the next section, we will create different roles for app users and assign them specific permissions.
-See you in the next section: **"Groups and Permissions."**
+See you in the next section: [Groups and Permissions](/getting-started/getting/first-steps/task-mananger/groups/).